X-hung/al-folio/_pages/about.md

 Welcome to my personal website, where I will update my work status, ongoing projects, as well as published blogs and papers.
 Here is a brief introduction to me:

-I graduated from an ordinary university in China with a bachelor's degree in computer science.
 I currently have two master's degrees from the University of Sydney in Australia, which are related to computer science and management.
 I plan to study for a Master of philosophy degree at the Chinese University of Hong Kong next year.

 ##### Working Interest